 Ferdinand Dudenhöffer, University of Duisburg-Essen

 According to Ferdinand Dudenhöffer, Professor of Automotive Economics at the University of Duisburg-Essen, the automotive industry has long been in recession.
 This is mainly due to US tariffs.
 European automakers would be well advised to concentrate on the Asian markets, especially China.

 Raffaello D'Andrea, ETH Zurich

 A wow effect is provided by the finale of the conference: Raffaello D'Andrea, Professor at ETH Zurich.
 He looks back on the beginning of his research with an intelligent robot driven by algorithms in the form of a cube, the later use of which, for example in space travel, was initially unclear.
 The situation is similar with D'Andreas's research in three-dimensional space: Drones can already play ball - what purpose will these flying robots have in the future?
 Raffaelo D'Andrea's startup KIVA Systems was acquired by Amazon in 2012.
 More than 100,000 autonomous mobile robots are now deployed in Amazon warehouses.
 The engineer and entrepreneur concludes the EAM Summit 2019 with the following closing statement: "Be prepared for the unexpected!"

 Gaming has been conquering the world since the 1970s.
-But what was considered a leisure activity at the time can now also be practiced as a top-class sport. eSports athletes, game design studios and game distribution services are becoming more and more: growth offers a lot of potential for investment and promotion in the industry.Read more
+But what was considered a leisure activity at the time can now also be practiced as a top-class sport. eSports athletes, game design studios and game distribution services are becoming more and more: This growth offers many opportunities to promote this industry.Read more